lancehilliard/ScenarioObjects/README.md

 # What is it?

 ScenarioObjects is a parent class for your [Machine.Specifications](https://github.com/machine/machine.specifications) scenario classes.
-With a single place to define the objects that all of your spec classes will share, you write **cleaner spec classes in less time**.
+With a single place to define the objects that all of your spec classes will share, you write **cleaner spec classes in less time**, creating a ubiquitous, reusable domain language for your test suite.

 # Getting Started with ScenarioObjects